It is straightforward to implement a worker that simulates flocking

 In this article, we’ll show you how to build a custom SpatialOS worker that provides flocking behaviour for your game.

 Each worker instance is launched by SpatialOS, and passed the IP address and port to which is needs to connect.
 At startup, the worker just needs to connect to the simulation.
-This is done here.

 Whenever SpatialOS decides that the worker is granted authority over a given entity, we need to capture that operation, and maintain a list of birds that we should simulate.
-This is done here.

 It is important to remember that, in general, a worker will have read-only access to a larger set of entities than the set of entities it has authority over: to implement flocking for an entity, the worker needs to know the positions of the entities surrounding it, even the ones it’s not simulating itself.

 As mentioned above, a bird is subject to three basic urges.
 These urges are expressed through a coefficient weighted vector sum, and the resultant vector serves as a steering vector for each bird to follow.
-We calculate the steering vector here.

 updateComponent calculates and then applies the steering vector to the position, velocity and facing vector states of each bird.